fl0wxr/SmokeSegmenter/README.md

 ### Details - Demo

-The resulting predictions along with a metrics diagram follows, showcasing the BiSeNet (R18) model's performance and its training potential.
+The resulting predictions along with a metrics diagram follows, showcasing the BiSeNet (R18 backbone) model's performance and its training potential.

 ![](./fig0.png)
 ![](./fig1.png)